Logan Health

 Having an on-site mammogram in the mobile unit is just as safe and confidential as going to a fixed-site center.
 With digital mammography, a woman knows before she leaves that her image is technically accurate.
 After entering the mobile unit through a reception area, the woman proceeds to a private dressing room adjacent to the mammography suite, where a brief health history is taken before her exam.
 Following her mammogram, she has the opportunity to ask questions and learn how her results will be communicated to her and her physician.
 Should the results of the mammogram be abnormal, the woman will receive a phone call from their provider to discuss follow-up care.

-The U.S. Preventive Services Task Force has recently lowered the recommended age for breast cancer screening to women with average risk.
-They now recommend all women get screened for breast cancer every other year starting at age 40, rather than age 50.
 To schedule your mammogram, sign up here or visit the Logan Health Medical Center for our Walk-In mammography service Monday – Friday from 9 a.m. – 4 p.m.
-For more information on this recent change, see the U.S. Preventive Services Task Force Bulletin
+For more information about screening guidelines and risk factors, see the NCCN Guidelines for Patients.